-The PA Student will gain experience in caring for outpatient, ambulatory, and/or hospitalized patients with behavioral and mental health conditions.
+The PA Student will gain experience in caring for ambulatory and/or hospitalized patients with behavioral and mental health conditions in a wide variety of settings during the clinical phase.
 The student will perform basic psychiatric evaluations, monitor medications, and support the clinical management plan for patients.
 Students will gain experience in proper and professional communication with patients, patient families, physicians, and an interdisciplinary team of healthcare professionals.
-Telehealth concepts and experiences are incorporated into this rotation.
-Students will learn and apply proper clinical and ethical telehealth principles as it relates to patient care.
+Telehealth concepts and experiences may be incorporated into this rotation.